Summary and Aggregation

 Note that count returns an array with a single element [1523] even though there's no grouping.
 All metrics return arrays.

-Metrics are calculated values derived from your data using aggregation operators.
+Metrics are calculated values derived from your data using summary operators (sum, mean, min, max).

 Universal Metric: Count